Explicit Chow-Lefschetz Decomposition for Kummer manifolds: Applications to Kummer varieties and manifolds

-Now the Kummer variety $K_A$ is obtained from an abelian variety $A$ by taking the quotient by the group $G$ generated by the involution $\iota: a \mapsto -a$.
-The resolution $K'_A$ is obtained from $K_A$ by blowing up the image of the $2$-torsion points under the quotient map $\pi: A \arr K_A$.
-As observed in \cite[p.
-4]{dl}, the Kummer variety of $A$ is embedded in ${\mathbb P}^{2^d-1}$ (using a symmetric theta divisor), so that the image of any $2$-torsion point is a singular point \'etale locally isomorphic to the affine cone over the second Veronese variety of ${\mathbb P}^{d-1}$.
-(To see this, observe that the negation involution of the abelian variety $A$ acts locally by $(z_1,...,z_g)\arr (-z_1,\ldots,-z_g)$ because it acts so on the tangent space.
-The ring of invariants is generated by polynomials $z_iz_j$. ) It follows that the exceptional divisor of the blow-up of the Kummer variety at a $2$-torsion is isomorphic to ${\mathbb P}^{d-1}$. .3cm Let $a \in A$ denote a $2$-torsion point and $\tilde K_A$ the blow-up of $K_A$ along $\{\pi(a)\}$.
-Let $\tilde A$ denote the blow-up of the abelian variety $A$ along $\{a\}$.
-Then the universal property of the blow-up, along with the observation that $G$ acts trivially on $K_A$, shows that one obtains an induced map $f: \tilde{A}/G \arr \tilde{K}_A$.
-Since the exceptional divisors of both blow-ups are isomorphic to ${\mathbb P}^{d-1}$, the above map is quasi-finite.
-Moreover the Kummer variety is known to be a normal variety: in \cite{sas} it is shown to be projectively normal.
-Thus, $f$ is a quasi-finite proper birational map with $\tilde K_A$ normal; so, Zariski's main theorem implies that $f$ is an isomorphism. (cf. \cite[Corollary 3.9]{amath}.)
-This proves that $\tilde K_A$ is also a pseudo-smooth variety satisfying the hypotheses of ~\ref{basic.hyps}.
-Moreover, a similar argument shows that the intermediate schemes obtained by blowing up each of the $2$-torsion points on $K_A$ iteratively also satisfy the same hypotheses.
-Therefore, Theorem \ref{blowup} may be applied inductively; when combined with Proposition \ref{conjb}, we obtain: \begin{corollary} Let $A$ be an abelian variety over an algebraically closed field of characteristic different from 2 and $K'_A$ its associated Kummer variety.
-Then $K'_A$ has a Chow-\kuns decomposition satisfying Poincar\'{e} duality and Murre's conjecture{B'}.
-When $K'_A$ has dimension at most $4$, Murre's vanishing conjecture \textbf{B} holds for $K'_A$. \end{corollary} .3cm
+The Kummer manifold is obtained from $K_A$ by blowing up the singular locus of $A$ -- that is, by blowing up the image of the $2$-torsion points of $A$ under the quotient map $q: A \arr K_A$.
+As observed in \cite[p.4]{dl}, $K_A$ may be embedded in $\ds {\mathbb{P}}^{2^d-1}$ using a symmetric theta divisor; thus, the image of any $2$-torsion point is a singular point, \'{e}tale locally isomorphic to the affine cone over the second Veronese variety of ${\mathbb{P}}^{d-1}$.
+This can be seen by observing that the negation involution of the abelian variety $A$ acts locally by $(z_1,...,z_g)\arr (-z_1,\ldots,-z_g)$, because it acts so on the tangent space.
+The ring of invariants is generated by polynomials $z_iz_j$; hence, the exceptional divisor of the blow-up of the Kummer variety at a $2$-torsion point is isomorphic to ${\mathbb P}^{d-1}$.
+Now if $a \in A$ is a $2$-torsion point, $\overline{A}$ the blow-up of $A$ along $\{a\}$, and $\overline{K}_A$ the blow-up of $K_A$ along $\{q(a)\}$, then the universal property of the blow-up gives an induced map $h: \overline{A}/G \arr \overline{K}_A$.
+Since the exceptional divisors of both blow-ups are (each) isomorphic to ${\mathbb{P}}^{d-1}$ and $K_A$ is known to be normal \cite{sas}, $h$ is a quasi-finite proper birational map.
+Because $\overline{K}_A$ is also normal, $h$ is an isomorphism by Zariski's main theorem.
+This proves that $\overline{K}_A$ is also a pseudo-smooth variety.
+A similar argument shows that the intermediate schemes obtained by successively blowing up each of the singular points on $K_A$ also satisfy the same hypotheses.
+Let $f: K_A' \arr K_A$ denote the composition of all these blow-up maps; $K_A'$ is then a smooth variety, the so-called Kummer manifold associated to $A$.